Self-Supervised Multi-Object Tracking For Autonomous Driving From Consistency Across Timescales: Related Work

 In contrast, multitask methods train object detection and tracking networks jointly.
 This is achieved by extracting \gls{reid} features from a shared backbone~\cite{zhang2021fairmot} and extending the bounding box prediction head with a single object tracking capability to regress the object location from the previous frame to the current frame~\cite{bergmann2019tracking,zhou2020centertrack}.
 However, the best-performing methods on MOT benchmarks, and especially \gls{ssl} methods, treat object detection and \gls{reid} feature estimation as two separate tasks, presumably since they can tailor the network architecture to each task and handle scale variations in the \gls{reid} task by rescaling the image crops used for extracting tracking features~\cite{zhang2021fairmot}.
 Nevertheless, the self-supervised tracking setting requires a pre-trained object detector.\looseness=-1

 Approaches using a single network for object detection and tracking bounding boxes, such as CenterTrack~\cite{zhou2020centertrack}, either work offline or lack the ability to reconnect long-range tracks.
 The latter scenarios require more advanced tracking logic accompanied by memory.
-With the rise of query-based object detectors, such as DETR~\cite{carion2020,zhu2020deformable}, the tracking by query propagation paradigm~\cite{sun2020transtrack,chu2021transmot,zeng2021motr,meinhardt2022trackformer} has emerged.
+With the rise of query-based object detectors, such as DETR~\cite{zhu2020deformable}, the tracking by query propagation paradigm~\cite{zeng2021motr,meinhardt2022trackformer} has emerged.
 These methods learn to track queries to recall the same instance across different frames in online or offline settings.
-However, there are no identity-free approaches to train such models in the literature, which we could compare against our proposed method.
+However, there are no identity-free approaches to train such models in the literature, which we could compare against our proposed method.\looseness=-1

 {\parskip=3pt \textit{Self-supervised \acrshort{mot}}: \gls{ssmot} methods learn the association of object proposals without annotated track identities.
-This includes the non-learnable trackers based on bounding box coordinates reviewed above and a variety of re-identification feature learning methods~\cite{wu2020tracklet}.} Pseudo identity approaches generate labels from \gls{iou}-based, parameter-less, tracking approaches, clustering~\cite{fan2018unsupervised,wu2020tracklet}, or image augmentations that ’’hallucinate” tracking~\cite{zhou2020centertrack}.
+This includes the non-learnable trackers based on bounding box coordinates reviewed above and a variety of re-identification feature learning methods~\cite{wu2020tracklet}.} Pseudo identity approaches generate labels from \gls{iou}-based, parameter-less, tracking approaches, clustering~\cite{wu2020tracklet}, or image augmentations that ’’hallucinate” tracking~\cite{zhou2020centertrack}.
 Also, self-supervised learning approaches from single images are used, as their representations are trained to be invariant augmentations~\cite{caron2020swav,chen2021mocov3,chen2020improved,wei2022maskedfeat} that simulate the temporal variances of detection box crops.

 Such augmentation-based methods result in comparable high numbers of lost tracks, as they never see the object under motion, occlusion, or varying perspectives.
 Such rectangular crops also include background regions of the original image.
 Consequently, they neglect to replicate the foreground-background interaction in real-world sequences that might contain important information about the motion or interaction of various tracks.